 Did you know that dogs and cats experience pain in the same way we do as people?
 How difficult would it be if you were not able to tell someone you were hurting?
-The compassionate veterinarians at Reilly Road Animal Hospital in Fayetteville, North Carolina strive to keep all of the precious pets under our care as comfortable and pain-free as possible.
+Dr. Stephenson at Reilly Road Animal Hospital in Fayetteville, North Carolina strives to keep all of the precious pets under our care as comfortable and pain-free as possible.
 We require the administration of a pain preventative before any surgery and will continue to monitor your beloved pet to ensure they remain comfortable at the conclusion of the procedure.

 Do you know some of the common expressions of pain in dogs or cats?
 Your canine may be in pain if they are exhibiting the following signs: